earlejam/effective-java-notes/README.md

   2. It can consume excessive space
   3. It can consume excessive time
   4. It can cause stack overflows
-- The 'transient' modifier indicates that an instance field is able to be omitted from a class's default serialzed form
+- The 'transient' modifier indicates that an instance field is able to be omitted from a class's default serialized form
 - Every instance field that can be declared transient should be
 - Before deciding to make a field nontransient, convince yourself that its value is part of the logical state of the object
 - You must impose any synchronization on object serialization that you would impose on any other method that reads the entire state of the object
-- Regardless of what serialized form you choose, decalre an explicit serial version UID in every serializable class you write
+- Regardless of what serialized form you choose, declare an explicit serial version UID in every serializable class you write
-- Do not change the serial version UID unless you want to break compatability with all existing serialized instances of a class
+- Do not change the serial version UID unless you want to break compatibility with all existing serialized instances of a class

 #### 88. Write readObject methods defensively